Holistic Treatment of Managing Diabetes

 Further study and Solutions

 The subjects of diabetes and blood sugar are extensive and could not possibly be covered in one short article.
-To help you further study the subject, we have provided a list of references featuring a cross-section of views:
+To help you further study managing diabetes, we have provided a list of references featuring a cross-section of views:

 - National Diabetes Information Clearinghouse (NDIC)